 The course compliments both Biology and Geography.
 The combination of these subjects with Earth and Environmental Science will provide the student with a comprehensive knowledge base.
-The course would provide good background for students looking to undertake Environmental Studies, Natural Resource Management, Geology, Mining Engineering, Palaeontology, Terrestrial or Marine Ecology
+The course would provide good background for students looking to undertake Environmental Studies, Natural Resource Management, Geology, Mining Engineering, Paleontology, Terrestrial or Marine Ecology

 In Year 11, there will be three assessment tasks.
-One task will be a major examination whilst the other two may be a practical examination, fieldtrip report or research task.
+Tasks range from a written examination a practical examination, fieldtrip report or research task.
 Year 12 will follow a similar format but with a total of four assessment tasks.

-In addition to formal assessment, both Year 11 and Year 12 involves a significant amount of practical and research work.
+In addition to formal assessment, both Year 11 and Year 12 involve a significant amount of practical and research work.
 These are considered to be a major component of each course and must be satisfactorily completed and submitted regularly.